xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

   * You should delete the existing code and replace with the imported code
 > Windows users may have better success using PowerShell, if using git-bash then all commands containing resource-ids need to be prepended with `MSYS_NO_PATHCONV=1`, as per [this known issue](https://stackoverflow.com/questions/54258996/git-bash-string-parameter-with-at-start-is-being-expanded-to-a-file-path).

-* Now repeat that process (appending the outputted code) for each of:
+* Now repeat that process (appending the outputted code) for each of the following resource types:
   * `azure-native:web:AppServicePlan`
   * `azure-native:web:WebApp`
   * `azure-native:sql:Server`
   * `azure-native:sql:Database`
+> Don't forget to specify appropriate variable names after the resource type
-* Replace all references to other names and ids with a reference to the other other resource e.g.:
+* Replace all references to other names and ids with a reference to the other resource e.g.:
   * `resource_group_name=resource_group.name`
   * `server_name=sqlserver.name`
   * `server_farm_id=app_service_plan.id`